jsj2008/jailbreak/README.md

 # Daily Update

+* Friday, December 9th - 4:30 PM - I decided to return my focus to the exploration of previous jailbreaks.
+I want to compare what was similar between all of them for future generations of iOS that will make exploitation easier.

 * Friday, December 9th - 2:00 PM - I finished the voice over for my iOS 10.1.1 iCloud Bypass.
 You can see the video [here](https://youtu.be/kZMlADN8LeU)

 * Friday, December 9th - 11:30 AM - I recorded an in depth video of my tethered downgrade to iOS 4.3.3 on an iPhone 4.
 I had Chris shoot the video because I had to use both of my hands.
 At first my laptop didn't boot and the tether boot failed once, but it worked successfully on the second try.
 I am explaining what went on, so hopefully most people will understand the process.
-The video can be viewed [here]()
+The video can be viewed [here](https://youtu.be/NLkwfgARmYs)

 * Friday, December 9th - 9:00 AM - I started to compile the footage from all my downgrades into one video that I can do a voice over in addition to the part where I speak during the video.